Howard Stringer

-Early life
+Early life and education

 Stringer was born in Cardiff, Wales, the son of Marjorie Mary (née Pook), a Welsh schoolteacher, and Harry Stringer, a sergeant in the Royal Air Force.

 His younger brother, Rob Stringer, was president of Sony Music Label Group.

 Stringer attended 11 secondary schools by the time he was 16, including Oundle School in Northamptonshire.
 He received a Master of Arts from the University of Oxford in Modern History.

 Career

 Stringer moved to the United States in 1965.
 After working at CBS's flagship station WCBS-TV for six weeks, he was drafted into the United States Army, and served as a military policeman in Saigon for ten months in the Vietnam War.
 He did not serve in combat, but was awarded the Army Commendation Medal for meritorious achievement.

 Stringer returned to CBS, where he had a 30-year career.
 He started in a series of lowly jobs, including answering backstage phones for The Ed Sullivan Show.
 In 1976, he became executive producer of the documentary series CBS Reports.
 Then, from 1981 to 1984, he was executive producer of the CBS Evening News with Dan Rather.
 In 1986, he became president of CBS News as a whole.
 He then served as president of CBS from 1988 to 1995, where he was responsible for all the broadcast activities of its entertainment, news, sports, radio and television stations.
+During Stringer's tenure, CBS gained the services of David Letterman with his Late Show but also lost National Football League rights to the upstart Fox Broadcasting Company, leading several CBS affiliates to align with the latter.